tsoonjin/visionx/doc/README.md

 - ensemble methods and cascade style detection is very efficient
 - add usage of features and templates as part of algorithm

+## Robosub deliverable
+- saliency region with opponent color boosting
+- saliency with local entropy
+- color-rabbit
+- image recovery for illumination, haze and shadow
+- using simple features for particle based tracking
+- using temporal cue such as optical flow and motion estimation
+- deep learning for feature extraction
+- fast r-cnn for object detection